 Look for books or reference materials using our catalog.

 - Looking for a brief overview of a topic you don’t already know?
 Search our catalog for the word “encyclopedia” plus a broad topic (ex. encyclopedia chemistry).
-Or browse our reference collection on Library North 2 (look under Q for science, R for medicine, and T for technology).
+Or browse our reference collection in the library (look under Q for science, R for medicine, and T for technology).

 - Looking for in-depth explorations of a topic or field?
 Search our catalog for the topic.
 If you don’t find anything, search for a broader topic (e.g. chemotherapy instead of daunorubicin).

 - Looking for the most up-to-date overviews of recent research?
 Look for review articles in one of the chemistry databases.